JustinDFuller/medium-stories/content/2019-01-24_refactoring-oops-ive-been-doing-it-backwards.md

 ![](https://cdn-images-1.medium.com/max/2000/0*iKjvNG4OVK47bauK.jpeg)

 We all know about refactoring.
-If you’ve read even a single programming book, or if you spend much time on Medium, you’ll have heard all about it.
+If you’ve read even a single programming book, or if you spend much time reading code blogs, you’ll have heard all about it.
 It’s an important concept that keeps code understandable, maintainable, and extensible.

 At least that’s what everyone tells me.